Grant to “enable experts to visit other museums, collections, or materials of archaeological science at home or abroad”

 Grants are made on the recommendation of the Grants and Awards Committee and the approval of the Society’s Council.

 The Gunning Jubilee Gift is awarded competitively with the specific aim to “enable experts to visit other museums, collections, or materials of archaeological science at home or abroad, for the purpose of special investigation and research.”
-The detailed guidelines applicable for this grant are available with the application form below and should be consulted prior to application.
+The Detailed Guidance available should be consulted prior to application.

 Gunning Jubilee Gift applications should be addressed to the Director and arrive in the Society offices on or before the 30 November each year.
 It is the applicant’s responsibility to ensure that supporting referees are aware of their nomination and able to respond to enquiries from the Society.

 The Grants and Awards Committee usually meets by March and their recommendations are considered by Council by end of April, applicants can therefore expect to hear whether they have been successful or not by either late April or May each year.

 Further deadlines regarding the use of grant money and reporting can be found in the guidelines.